53845714nF/hackwiki/content/blog/let_s_encrypt_dns_challenge_for_kubernetes/index.en.md

 keepImageRatio: true
 summary: "Learn how to set up the DNS Challenge for Let's Encrypt in your k3s cluster."
 showInMenu: false
-tags: ["Let's Encrypt", "Kubernetes", "DNS Challenge"]
+tags: ["Let's Encrypt", "Kubernetes", "DNSChallenge"]
 ---

 I have been running a k3s cluster for some time and now I want to expand my Ingress resource to allow accessing my applications with valid Let's Encrypt certificates.